How to Stay Healthy While You Travel

 Tip 1: Guard Against Blood Clots

 It's particularly important to focus on blood clot prevention when traveling.
 Sitting for long periods of time on an airplane keeps your blood from circulating properly, which raises your risk for deep vein thrombosis (DVT), a blood clot in your lower limbs.
 This clot can travel to your lungs, obstructing blood flow and causing a pulmonary embolism.
 With the airplane’s cabin pressure changing at high altitudes, this risk increases significantly.
-Dehydration, poor circulation, obesity, certain medications, and genetic factors add to this risk.
+Dehydration, obesity, certain medications, and genetic factors add to this risk.

 For targeted support, Padma Basic, a classical Tibetan herbal formula, can help by promoting healthy circulation.
 This blend of 19 botanicals has also been shown to support optimal immune function — an essential benefit when traveling.